darkn3rd/blog_tutorials/kubernetes/eks/baseline/addons/aws_load_balancer_controller/demos/tf/README.md

 # AWS LBC Demos with Terraform

-These are Terraform modules that can be used to quickly bring up demos to test the AWS Load Balancer Controller.
+These **Terraform** modules deploy demonstration workloads to **Kubernetes**, allowing the **AWS Load Balancer Controller** to provision the corresponding AWS load balancers and related cloud resources.

 ## Prerequisites